kif01/HubSpot-UI-Extension-Demo/README.md

 <img width="1079" alt="Screenshot 2022-07-28 at 11 35 50" src="https://user-images.githubusercontent.com/15332386/181576724-0f9e300b-561e-42bb-8a1a-9a1cdf88f3df.png">

 ### 4. Create a More Advanced Custom CRM Card
 **4.1.**  Go to  **app.json** and add `"crm.objects.deals.read"` and `"crm.objects.deals.write"` in `scopes` (for this example we will mainly be focusing on the deal object but feel free to and any additional scopes).
-You can copy & paste the [app.json](https://github.com/kif01/HubSpot-UI-Extension-Demo/blob/main/src/app/app.json) file that exist in this repo.
+You can copy & paste the [app.json](https://github.com/kif01/HubSpot-UI-Extension-Demo/blob/main/src/app/app.json) file that exists in this repo.
 ```javascript
 "scopes": [
     "crm.objects.contacts.read",